PawseySC/hpc-container-training/_episodes/51-othertools.md

 Interestingly, Spack can also be used to automate the generation of Dockerfiles and Singularity def files.
-In this regard, compared to other tools it easily allows to optimise the container build for a given CPU micro-architecture.
+In this regard, compared to other tools it easily allows optimising the container build for a given CPU micro-architecture.
 Thus, it can enable to reproducibly generate collections of container images for a given application, enforcing both portability and performance.